dreikanter/ruby-bookmarks/README.md

 - [BSON](https://github.com/mongodb/bson-ruby) — Ruby implementation of the BSON Specification (2.0.0+), http://bsonspec.org
 - [MessagePack](https://github.com/msgpack/msgpack-ruby) — an efficient binary serialization format.
 It lets you exchange data among multiple languages like JSON but it's faster and smaller.
 For example, small integers (like flags or error code) are encoded into a single byte, and typical short strings only require an extra byte in addition to the strings themselves.
 See http://msgpack.org
 - [Protobuf](https://github.com/localshred/protobuf) — Ruby implementation for Protocol Buffers.

+### State Machines

+- [aasm](https://github.com/aasm/aasm) — finite state machines to Ruby classes.
+- [MicroMachine](https://github.com/soveran/micromachine) — minimal Finite State Machine.
+- [Statesman](https://github.com/gocardless/statesman) — an opinionated state machine library designed to provide a robust audit trail and data integrity.
+It decouples the state machine logic from the underlying model and allows for easy composition with one or more model classes.

 ### Syntax Highlighters